cite-architecture/CitableLibrary.jl/docs/src/collection.md

 # Citable collections

-A `CiteLibrary` has a list of 0 or more citable collections.
-Citable collections can be queried using URN logic because their contents in turn must be citable objects.
+A `CiteLibrary` has a list of zero or more citable collections.
+Citable collections can be queried using URN logic because their contents must in turn be citable objects.

-We'll define a custom type of citable collection that we'll use throughout this documentation.
+For this example, we'll define a custom type of citable collection that we'll use throughout this documentation.
 The type will manage a list of books, identified by their ISBN numbers.
 We'll invent our own URN type for ISBN numbers, and define a `ReadingList` type as just a list of these ISBN values.
+For our URN type, we'll follow the URN syntax requirements for a URN type named `isbn`.

 The [ISBN-10 format](https://en.wikipedia.org/wiki/International_Standard_Book_Number) is incredibly complicated, with each of its four components being variable in length.
-We'll restrict ourselves to ISBNs for books in the English language indicated by an initial of `0` or `1`.
+We'll restrict ourselves to ISBNs for books published in English-, French- or German-speaking countries, indicated by an initial digit of `0` or `1` (English), `2` (French) or `3` (German).

 !!! warn